walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 Note that forms waiting for input and other process action are captured in a _suspended_ state, which is not affecting process runtime and therefore also not the process timeout.

+If an `onTimeout` flow fails, it is automatically retried up to three times.

 ### Debug